Birtles Shorrock Goble: 2001-2007: BSG

 On 28 May 2001, Shorrock and Goble were seated at the same table at the Australian APRA Awards.
 A reunion was first discussed after record producer Paul Rodger approached Graeham Goble and Derek Pellicci with interest from Warner Music to produce a video concert like the Eagles' Hell Freezes Over.
 Subsequent telephone calls to Birtles and Shorrock confirmed that they, too, were not averse to a reunion.

 The initial plans provided for Birtles, Shorrock, Goble, Pellicci, David Briggs, and George McArdle to re-form under the band name The Original Little River Band.
-Those plans were quickly thwart when former Little River Band manager Glenn Wheatley told Birtles, Shorrock, and Goble that things would be a lot easier if they reformed on their own.
+Those plans were quickly thwarted when former Little River Band manager Glenn Wheatley told Birtles, Shorrock, and Goble that things would be a lot easier if they reformed on their own.
 It was determined that the name Little River Band and associated logos had been transferred by Wheatley and Goble to a company owned by LRB lead guitarist Stephen Housden without the permission of the other members of the band.
 (See Legal battles.)

 Wheatley decided that the three singer/songwriters would henceforth appear as Birtles Shorrock Goble: The Founding Members of Little River Band. ("Not BSG," said Shorrock, "it sounds like something you get at a Chinese restaurant.")

 The first public performance of the reformed group occurred on 1 March 2002 at the Australian Grand Prix Ball.
 The hour-long set of twelve songs reprised many of their international hits.

 In March 2003, Birtles Shorrock Goble appointed Paul Rodger as their manager and signed a recording contract with Universal Music Australia.
 The group recorded their live performance at The Forum in Melbourne and released it as the live album, Full Circle.
 The concert showcased Little River Band tracks, and new songs written by each of the members.

 In August–September 2007 Birtles Shorrock Goble toured Australia with the Countdown Spectacular 2, which reacquainted Australian fans with many of the outstanding performers who appeared on the iconic television program Countdown.
 Birtles Shorrock Goble were given penultimate billing before Rick Springfield, Birtles' former bandmate in Zoot.
 BSG performed a LRB medley consisting of eight hits.

 In September 2007, Birtles Shorrock Goble performed at the 2007 AFL Grand Final.